cerplot/luigi/doc/configuration.rst

   Defaults to 20.

 error_messages
-  Number of messages to preserve for each task group.
-As most tasks that fail repeatedly do so for similar reasons each time, it's not usually necessary to keep every message.
-This controls how many messages are kept for each task or task group.
+  Number of messages to preserve for each step group.
+As most steps that fail repeatedly do so for similar reasons each time, it's not usually necessary to keep every message.
+This controls how many messages are kept for each step or step group.
 The most recent error messages are kept.
 Set to 0 to not include error messages in the e-mails.
   Defaults to 1.

 group_by_error_messages
-  Quite often, a system or cluster failure will cause many disparate task types to fail for the same reason.
+  Quite often, a system or cluster failure will cause many disparate step types to fail for the same reason.
 This can cause a lot of noise in the batch e-mails.
 This cuts down on the noise by listing items with identical error messages together.
 Error messages are compared after limiting by ``error_lines``.